Not just a word anymore

 Getting those sweet little footprints

-I am so thankful we got to have this experience.
-I contribute this first to God’s faithfulness.
-I believe the comfort I experienced in our home along with the comfort Michelle and Rebecca brought with their natural techniques played a huge role in this experience as well.
-Michelle and Rebecca, along with Chris and my mom, were so encouraging and empowering and made me feel that, not only was I able to have a natural delivery, but that my body was created to do so.
-The best way I can describe our experience is that it was supernatural.
-Not only was it easy, but it was FUN!
+I am so thankful we got to have this truly redemptive experience.
+I believe being trusted and supported along with the comfort I was provided played a huge role in this experience as well.
 Thank you so much to everyone who encouraged us and prayed for us during our whole pregnancy and through this process.
 Chris and I are so grateful for all of the encouragers in our lives!
 Charlie is such a blessing and we are so excited to watch Norah grow into her new role as a big sister!
-Chris and I understand that everybody’s circumstances are different and home birth might not be the experience for everybody, but we would highly recommend at least researching home birth, and your natural birthing options if you are interested.

 Norah’s Birth Story